Chuck Yeager: Test pilot – breaking the sound barrier

-Yeager remained in the U.S. Army Air Forces after the war, becoming a test pilot at Muroc Army Air Field (now Edwards Air Force Base), following graduation from Air Materiel Command Flight Performance School (Class 46C).
-After Bell Aircraft test pilot Chalmers "Slick" Goodlin demanded US$150,000 to break the sound "barrier", the USAAF selected the 24-year-old Yeager to fly the rocket-powered Bell XS-1 in a NACA program to research high-speed flight.
+After the war, Yeager remained in the U.S. Army Air Forces.
+Upon graduating from Air Materiel Command Flight Performance School (Class 46C), Yeager became a test pilot at Muroc Army Air Field (now Edwards Air Force Base).
+After Bell Aircraft test pilot Chalmers "Slick" Goodlin demanded US$150,000 to break the sound barrier, the USAAF selected the 24-year-old Yeager to fly the rocket-powered Bell XS-1 in a NACA program to research high-speed flight.
 Under the National Security Act of 1947, the USAAF became the United States Air Force (USAF) on September 18.

-Such was the difficulty of this task that the answer to many of the inherent challenges was along the lines of "Yeager better have paid-up insurance".
-Two nights before the scheduled date for the flight, Yeager broke two ribs when he fell from a horse.
-He was worried that the injury would remove him from the mission and reported that he went to a civilian doctor in nearby Rosamond, who taped his ribs.
-Besides his wife who was riding with him, Yeager told only his friend and fellow project pilot Jack Ridley about the accident.
-On the day of the flight, Yeager was in such pain that he could not seal the X-1's hatch by himself.
-Ridley rigged up a device, using the end of a broom handle as an extra lever, to allow Yeager to seal the hatch.
+Yeager's flight was scheduled for October 14.
+Two nights before his flight, Yeager went horseback riding with his wife and fell, breaking two ribs under his right arm.
+Worried the injury would remove him from the mission, Yeager had a civilian doctor in nearby Rosamond tape his ribs.

+To seal the hatch of the XS-1, the pilot needed to hold the hatch in position and use their right arm to slam down a heavy lever.
+Yeager would not be able to seal the hatch with his broken ribs, so Yeager secretly asked his friend and fellow project pilot Jack Ridley for a solution.
+Ridley sawed off the end of a broom handle for Yeager to use as a lever to seal the hatch.

 Yeager broke the sound barrier on October 14, 1947, in level flight while piloting the X-1 Glamorous Glennis at Mach 1.05 at an altitude of 45000 ft over the Rogers Dry Lake of the Mojave Desert in California.
 The success of the mission was not announced to the public for nearly eight months, until June 10, 1948.
 Yeager was awarded the Mackay Trophy and the Collier Trophy in 1948 for his mach-transcending flight, and the Harmon International Trophy in 1954.
 The X-1 he flew that day was later put on permanent display at the Smithsonian Institution's National Air and Space Museum.
 During 1952, he attended the Air Command and Staff College.